 How Often Should You Introduce Brain Breaks?

 The key to brain breaks is their timing.
-If you can introduce them before you notice that your kids are entering deep fatigue or their loss of focus has set in.
+Try to introduce them before the kids are overwhelmed with fatigue or their loss of focus has set in.
 You’ll find a great balance between breaks and effort.

-Implementing calming brain breaks for kids is a really efficient way of introducing brain breaks.
+Implementing calming brain breaks for kids is an efficient way of introducing brain breaks.
 You have a quick way to allow your students to learn about regulating themselves.
 Balancing their mind and energy is a useful skill, and you can take this with you everywhere you go.

 Our martial arts center revolutionized our approach to coaching by using brain breaks for kids.
 We found that although we were teaching less technical skills, there was now consistent progress from the students.
-Plus, everyone was less anxious, happier, and are having more fun.
+Plus, everyone is less anxious, happier, and having more fun.
 This is a win overall.

 Featured photo credit: Robert Collins via unsplash.com